 - Acute Vomiting

-This only lasts for about two to three days.
-The usual symptoms include non-stop throwing up, pain, weakness, and blood in the vomit.
+This develops suddenly but only lasts for about two to three days.
+The usual symptoms include non-stop vomiting, pain, weakness, and blood in the vomit.

-Typically, the underlying cause of acute vomiting is never identified since it usually goes away in no time.
-But take note that negative reaction to food is one of the common culprits.
+The underlying cause of acute vomiting is typically never identified since it usually goes away fairly quickly.
+Please take note, however, that a negative reaction to food is one of the common culprits.

 Since non-stop vomiting may cause dehydration, acute vomiting must not be taken lightly.

 This occurs when your cat has been vomiting for more than a week.
 Even if your cat seems normal and playful, it is still best to identify its cause so it can be treated properly.
 Blood tests, endoscopy, and X-rays might be necessary.